cjdoucette/gk-test-files/README.md

 changed to run any different parameters for `run_test.sh`.

 The script changes the gatekeeper configuration files as needed and repeatedly runs experiments.
+By default, it changes the `n_lcores` variable and the `flow_ht_size` variable (and has nested for loops to iterate over values for these variables), but it could be changed to fit whatever variable you are changing for your experiments.
+If you do change them, you will likely want to pass those variable values to `run_test.sh` as well.

-It also collects client and Gatekeeper statistics and outputs them to a file in the form of a Markdown table.
+The script also collects client and Gatekeeper statistics and outputs them to a file in the form of a Markdown table.
+The name of the output file is {experiment_name}.log.

 The script has only one parameter: the experiment name.
 For example: